RommelTJ/docker_and_kubernetes_notes/complete_guide/s12-onwards-to-kubernetes/01_OnwardsToKubernetes.md

 * Worker Node spins up a new copy.
 * Master polls again and all done again.
 * We work directly with the master node.
 We don't interact with the worker nodes.

+## Imperative vs Declarative Deployments

+Important Takeaways:
+* Kubernetes is a system to deploy containerized apps.
+* Nodes are individual machines that run containers
+* Masters are machines with a set of programs to manage nodes.
+* Kubernetes didn't build our images.
+* Kubernetes decided where to run each container.
+Each node can run a dissimilar set of containers.
+* To deploy something, we update the desired state of the master with a config file.
+* The master works constantly to meet your desired state.

+Styles of deployments:
+* Imperative Deployments
+  * "Do exactly these steps to arrive at this container setup."
+  * It's hard.
+You have to come up with way to figure out current state, and plan to get to desired state.
+* Declarative Deployments
+  * "Our container setup should look like this.
+Make it happen."
+  * Usually easier.
+You only need to come up with a desired state in the config file.

+Recommendation:
+* When googling, you will sometimes see resources to do things imperatively.
+* You probably don't want to do those since the declarative approach is easier.